Rómulo Betancourt: Third exile

+In 1956 Betancourt published his book Venezuela: Oil and Politics in Mexico City, Editorial Fondo de Cultura Económica, publisher.
+Betancourt wrote in the Prologue of the first edition of the book:

 "The preparation of this book has been as hectic as the life of the author.
 I wrote it first between the years 1937–39 while I was underground hiding from the police.
 It could not be published then because no Venezuelan publisher would dare risk printing a book written by one who was in such compromising position.
 The only typewritten copy was among my personal papers and it disappeared with them when a military patrol plundered the house I was living in when the constitutional government was overthrown on 24 November 1948.
 Thus most of the material from the first draft was lost.

 "I believe that 'the dead command,' although not in the sense that reactionaries have traditionally given the phrase.
-When they die they give the command for an ideal of human excellence, obliging those who survive to finish their work," wrote Rómulo Betancourt in the Prologue to the first edition of "Venezuela: Oil and Politics".
+When they die they give the command for an ideal of human excellence, obliging those who survive to finish their work..."

+Franklin Tugwell wrote in his introduction to the 1978 English translation of the book: